Mayer-Vietoris squares in algebraic geometry: Mayer--Vietoris squares

 \section{Mayer--Vietoris squares}

 In this section, we compare various notions of Mayer--Vietoris squares. \begin{lemma} Fix a cartesian diagram as in \eqref{E:MV-square}. \begin{enumerate} \item If the square is a weak (resp.~flat) Mayer--Vietoris square, then it remains so after arbitrary base change on $X$. \item If the square is a tor-independent Mayer--Vietoris square, then it remains so after $f$-flat base change on $X$. \item The properties of being a flat, tor-independent, or weak Mayer--Vietoris square are flat local on $X$. \end{enumerate} \end{lemma} \begin{proof} Claim \itemref{LI:mv_bc:w_f_mv} is trivial.
-For \itemref{LI:mv_bc:mv}: it is sufficient to prove that if $w\colon W \to X$ is $f$-flat and $v\colon V \to X$ is $f$-flat, then $W\times_X V \to W$ is $f_V$-flat, where {$f_V \colon X'\times_X V \to V$}.
-This is local on $W$, $V$, $X$ and $X'$, so we may assume that they are all affine.
-Let $X=\spec A$, $X'=\spec A'$, $V=\spec C$ and $W=\spec B$.
-It is thus sufficient to prove that $(B\tensor_A C) \tensor^{\LDERF}_C (C\tensor_A A') \simeq (B\tensor_A C) \tensor_C (C\tensor_A A')$.
-To see this, we observe that
+For \itemref{LI:mv_bc:mv}: let $v\colon V \to X$ be $f$-flat and let $w\colon W \to V$ be such that the image of $w$ is disjoint from $v^{-1}(U)$.
+Then $v\circ w$ has image disjoint from $U$ so is $f$-flat.
+It follows that $w$ is $f_V$-flat where {$f_V \colon X'\times_X V \to V$}.
+Indeed, this is local on $W$, $V$, $X$ and $X'$, so we may assume that $X=\spec A$, $X'=\spec A'$, $V=\spec B$ and $W=\spec C$ and then